Valdis Zatlers

 Valdis Zatlers (/ˈvældɪs ˈzætlərz/; born 22 March 1955) is a Latvian politician and former physician who served as the seventh president of Latvia from 2007 to 2011.
 He won the Latvian presidential election of 31 May 2007.
 He became President of Latvia on 8 July 2007 and left office on 7 July 2011 after failing to win reelection for a second term.

 Early life and medical career

-Valdis Zatlers was born on March 22, 1955, in Riga, Latvian SSR (now Latvia).
+Valdis Zatlers was born on 22 March 1955, in Riga, Latvian SSR (now Latvia).
 He graduated from the Riga Stradiņš University in 1979.
 After his studies he worked in Riga Hospital No. 2 and became chief of its traumatology unit in 1985.
-In 1986, between May and June, he was dispatched to Ukraine as a medical service officer to support the cleanup operations following the Chernobyl disaster.
+In 1986, between May and June, he was dispatched to Ukraine as a medical service officer (senior lieutenant) of the Soviet Army to support the cleanup operations following the Chernobyl disaster.

 He was the director of the Latvian Traumatology and Orthopaedics Hospital from 1994 and chief of its board from 1998.
 He left these offices on 5 July 2007.

 On 27 April 2007, he received the Order of the Three Stars (Trīs Zvaigžņu Ordenis) of the 4th rank for his contributions in care for health of the patients and promotion of orthopedics in Latvia.